qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/resolutions/2020_resolutions.rst

 **Proponent**: Marco Bernasocchi

-**Rationale**: Documenting new features is difficult, and documentation lags behind code.
+**Proposal**: Documenting new features is difficult, and documentation lags behind code.
 Proposal: Mandate that all new features are accompanied by documentation (which should be in a well described, parsable section of the PR description).

 **Votes**: In favour: Anita, Marco, Paolo, Tim